3rd Glasgow Philosophy of Religion Seminar

 29-30th, May 2014

-To register for this event please email Victoria Harrison (Victoria.Harrison@glasgow.ac.uk).
-Refreshments will be provided and there will be a buffet lunch and evening wine reception on the 29th May (lunch on the 30th will be by own arrangement).
+To register for this event please email Victoria Harrison (Victoria.Harrison@glasgow.ac.uk) by 19th May.
+Refreshments will be provided on both days, and there will be a buffet lunch and evening wine reception on the 29th May (lunch on the 30th will be by own arrangement).
 A registration fee of £10 (£5 for graduate students) will be payable at the door.

 This event is sponsored by the Royal Institute of Philosophy and Philosophy at the University of Glasgow.

 Sarah Adams (University of Leeds), ‘A new Paradox of Omnipotence?’

 Max Baker-Hytch (University of Oxford), ‘Implicit Theistic Belief and the Value of Testimonial Belief: A Response to the Demographic Divine Hiddenness Challenge’

 Ryan Byerly (Regent University, Virginia), ‘Faith as Optimism’

 Trent Dougherty (Baylor), ‘Non-Standard Bayesian Updating in the Problem of Evil’

 David Efird and Daniel Gustafsson (University of York), ‘Experiencing Christian Art’

 Sebastian Gäb (Universität Trier), ‘The Problem of Evil: A Buddhist Solution’